- LSAT PREP

 - APP PREP

 LSAT self-study is a way to prepare for the LSAT without attending a live LSAT prep course.
-Instead, you would rely on LSAT prep books, LSAT practice tests and other purchased study material.
+Instead, you would rely on LSAT prep books, LSAT practice tests, and other purchased and free study material.
 Many students chose to self-study because live LSAT prep courses are considerably more costly.
 Others feel that it is more convenient to self-study because of location or scheduling factors.
 Still others feel that self-study is more consistent with their learning styles.
 Whatever the reason, before deciding to self-study you must take a realistic self-assessment to determine if you will be able to effectively prepare for the LSAT through self study.

 Self-study is not for everyone.
 It is best for students who are very self-motivated and not easily distracted.
 You will be studying almost every day for 8-12 weeks.
 Whether you plan to prepare for the LSAT by attending a live prep course, through online classes or by self-study, you must have a game plan.